gogins/csound-extended/Opcodes/clang_opcode/README.md

 ```
 void* __dso_handle = (void *)&__dso_handle;
 ```
-The module _must_ define the following C function, which is the entry point to the module, in the same way that the `main` function is the entry point to a C
+The module _must_ define a uniquely named C function, which is the entry point to the module, in the same way that the `main` function is the entry point to a C program, with the following signature:
-program:
 ```
-int csound_main(CSOUND *csound);
+extern "C" int(*)(CSOUND *csound);
 ```
-Once the `clang_orc` opcode has compiled the module, Csound will call the `csound_main` function in that module.
+Once the `clang_orc` opcode has compiled the module, Csound will immediately call the entry point function in that module.
 At that very time, the LLVM JIT compiler will compile the source code and link it into the running Csound process.
 The `csound_main` function may register any opcodes defined in the module by calling `csound->AppendOpcode`, or create new instruments in the